 Our students have described our CPE program as “empowering,” “eye-opening,” and “totally transformative.”
 We know this: it is both challenging and highly rewarding and puts the chaplains we train on the cutting edge.

 While of course we believe that clinical chaplaincy must have a caring and compassionate core, we approach CPE and therefore clinical chaplaincy as much more – an interpretive and intersubjective enterprise between the chaplain and the person or persons they care for.

-We believe that our caring for someone who is experiencing spiritual distress in the midst of uncertainty, crisis, loss or grief involves our helping them to face complex situations in unique, meaningful ways.
-This takes a subtle and sophisticated understanding of ourselves and others – and our CPE program both offers and demands moving well beyond facile religious formulas or simple human kindness and presence.
+We believe that our caring for someone who is experiencing spiritual distress in the midst of uncertainty, crisis, distress, loss, grief or perplexity involves our helping them to face complex situations in a personally meaningful way.
+This takes a subtle and sophisticated understanding of ourselves and others.
+That’s why our CPE program trains chaplains to offer much more than facile religious formulas and simple human kindness and presence.

 We take seriously whatever faith one identifies with as a starting point.
 Many people find their religion brings meaning and purpose to their life — whether it is Roman Catholicism or Buddhism, Protestantism or Native American spirituality, Islam or Hinduism, Judaism or any other named system of belief.
 That includes those who identify as “spiritual but not religious,” the fastest-growing self-identified group in America today.

 We also believe the work we do in clinical chaplaincy must be not only respectful of but also helpful to those who claim no faith at all.

 For some, CPE is the gateway to a new career in professional chaplaincy.
 For others, it is a way to enhance and deepen their present work in ministry.
 For still others, it is a time of discernment or rediscovering a calling.
 We find that for nearly everyone in our program it is a profoundly transformative experience and a unique opportunity for personal and professional growth.